WanNJ/Handsome-Jumping-Ball/README.md

 # Handsome-Jumping-Ball
-A jumping game animated in processing and integrated with Arduino board to bring interactions into real life.
+A jumping game animated in processing and intended to be integrated with Arduino board to bring interactions into real life.